 Adam Feld, IDSA

-In recognition of his years of scholarship and dedicated instruction of students at the undergraduate, graduate, and PhD level, Adam Feld, IDSA, has been granted the 2018 IDSA Young Educator of the Year Award.
-He was officially recognized at this year’s IDSA International Conference in New Orleans, LA, just down the road from where he teaches at The University of Louisiana at Lafayette as the Assistant Professor of Industrial Design.
+In recognition of his years of scholarship and dedicated instruction of students at the undergraduate, graduate, and PhD levels, Adam Feld, IDSA, received the 2018 IDSA Young Educator of the Year Award.
+He was officially recognized at the International Conference in New Orleans, LA, just down the road from where he teaches at The University of Louisiana at Lafayette as the Assistant Professor of Industrial Design.

 Feld’s decision to teach at UL Lafayette was made with the knowledge that he would be working in a challenging pedagogical environment.
-“To understand the level of achievement that Adam has reached requires an understanding of his context,” says his colleague Benjamin Bush, IDSA, who adds that the recent cuts to Louisana’s collegiate-aided funding has caused tuition to rise dramatically.
+“To understand the level of achievement that Adam has reached requires an understanding of his context,” says Feld’s colleague Benjamin Bush, IDSA.
+He adds that the recent cuts to Louisiana’s collegiate-aided funding have caused tuition to rise dramatically.

 Since the beginning of his career in design education, Feld has been proactive in his creative teaching efforts.
-Feld, who also served as the IDSA Vice Chair for Louisiana for the past three years, takes every opportunity to expose his students to the world beyond the classroom.
-He regularly invites programmatic advisors from all around the country to visit his program, connecting his students to industrial design on a national level.
-He also recently secured funding for UL’s first subsidized studio; sponsored by RedBull, it focuses on providing hard good and soft good artifacts for BMX Flatland bicycles.
+He has served as the IDSA Vice Chair for Louisiana for the past three years, and has taken every opportunity to expose his students to the world beyond the classroom.
+He regularly invites programmatic advisors from around the country to visit his program, connecting his students to industrial design on a national level.
+He also recently secured funding for UL’s first subsidized studio.
+Sponsored by RedBull, the studio focuses on providing hard good and soft good artifacts for BMX Flatland bicycles.

-As the IDSA faculty advisor, Feld regularly advocates for professional engagement at conferences and events, encouraging his students to seek out collaborative relationships with other IDSA members.
-Believing earnestly that teachers should embody the same traits that they wish to see reflected in their students, Feld organized and executed the Geaux Design Conference in 2017, which was the first IDSA regional conference of its kind.
+As an IDSA faculty advisor, Feld regularly advocates for professional engagement at conferences and events, encouraging his students to seek out collaborative relationships with other IDSA members.
+Believing earnestly that teachers should embody the same traits that they wish to see in their students, Feld organized and executed the Geaux Design Conference in 2017, which was the first IDSA regional conference of its kind.

-“Future industrial designers,” he advises, “must have a mastery of every part of the profession, starting with the user and ending with a product that is market-ready.
-My primary teaching goal is that my students leave my studios with a greater confidence and skill, ready to begin their next level or study or professional career in industrial design.”
+“Future industrial designers must have a mastery of every part of the profession, starting with the user and ending with a product that is market-ready,” Feld says.
+“My primary teaching goal is that my students leave my studios with a greater confidence and skill, ready to begin their next level of study or professional career in industrial design.”